Dreams And Visions

 In seeking to understand dreams and their interpretations, please consider the following:

-3-All dreams, visions and revelations must agree 100% with what was already been revealed in the scriptures.
+3-All dreams, visions and revelations must agree 100% with what had already been revealed in the scriptures.
 This should be the test for all dreams: “To the law and to the testimony!
 If they do not speak according to this word, it is because there is no light in them” (Isaiah 8:20).
-Dreams cannot be put into a place of authority over the Scriptures.
+The Word of God is the standard of truth and the guide to right living.
+Whatever is seen in dreams that is not in harmony with the Word is not from God.
+Thus, dreams cannot be put into a place of authority over the Scriptures.

 5-In Scripture, whenever anyone experienced a dream from God, God always made the meaning of the dream clear, whether directly to the person, through an angel, or through a messenger (Genesis 40:5-11; Daniel 2:45, 4:19).
 When God speaks to us, He makes sure His message is clearly understood.
 So, if you are in doubt about a dream (after asking God), then the dream is likely not from God.